/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Outreach workers, drivers, and program staff spend their days in the field, not at a computer.
 Connecteam is built mobile-first for exactly that.
 Staff clock in from their phones, check the schedule, read a message from a coordinator, and finish a training module without ever logging into a desktop.
 For a nonprofit running meal delivery or community outreach, that's one app instead of four.

-The free Small Business plan covers up to 10 users with full features, which suits a small program team.
-Above that, paid plans start at a fixed monthly price for the first 30 users, so cost doesn't climb per head as fast as some rivals.
-The catch is that the strongest features, advanced reporting and live GPS, sit on the higher paid tiers, so map your needs to a plan before you sign.
+The free Small Business plan covers up to 10 users with full features, making it suitable for a small program team.
+Above that, paid plans start at a fixed monthly price for the first 30 users, so the cost doesn't climb per head as fast as some rivals.
+The catch is that the strongest features, including advanced reporting and live GPS, are only available on the higher paid tiers, so map your needs to a plan before you sign.

 Key Features